-- Funds that mirror the investments available under our 401(k) Savings Plan, including a Sempra Energy phantom stock account, and - A fund providing interest at the greater of 110 percent of the Moody's Corporate Bond Yield or Moody's plus 1 percent.
+- Funds that mirror the investments available under our 401(k) Savings Plan, including a Sempra Energy phantom stock account, and - A fund providing interest at the greater of 110 percent of the Moody's Corporate Bond Yield or the Moody's Corporate Bond Yield plus one percent. - Deferrals of performance-based restricted stock unit awards must be directed into the Sempra Energy phantom stock account.

 The Internal Revenue Code places annual limits on the amounts that employees and employers can defer into a 401(k) plan.
 Because of these limits, the company makes matching contributions for deferred compensation plan participants through the deferred compensation plan.
-These contributions are identical to the matching contributions made for other employees under the 401(k) savings plan.
+Deferred compensation plan matching contributions mirror the basic company matching contribution made for other employees under the 401(k) savings plan, but do not include the "stretch match."